alirezanet/Gridify/docs/pages/guide/syntax.md

 # Parsing and Syntax Tree

-Gridify internally uses a syntax tree to generate the expression tree that is used to filter or order objects based on their members.
-If you need more control or insights over the `SyntaxTree`, you can use the following extension methods inside the `Gridify.Syntax` namespace.
+Gridify internally uses a syntax tree to generate the expression tree used for filtering or ordering objects based on their members.
+If you need more control or insights into the `SyntaxTree`, you can use the following extension methods in the `Gridify.Syntax` namespace.

 ## SyntaxTree